Bill banning sale of kangaroo parts introduced in Oregon - NewsBreak

 Bill banning sale of kangaroo parts introduced in Oregon

-Soccer cleats are one of the only products made from kangaroo leather that are routinely sold in Oregon, KLCC reported.
-The measure would impact Nike, which is based in Oregon and the state's largest employer.
+Soccer cleats are one of the only products made from kangaroo leather that are routinely sold in Oregon, Oregon Public Broadcasting reported.
+The measure would impact Nike, which is based in Oregon and the state’s largest employer.

 “It’s unconscionable that millions of native wild animals in Australia have been killed for the sake of high-end soccer cleats worn by a subset of elite soccer players,” Democratic Oregon Sen. Floyd Prozanski, who introduced the bill, said in a news release issued Monday by animal rights groups.
 “I understand this legislation may have financial impact on some Oregon shoe manufacturers, but in the balance Oregon should be standing on the humane side of this issue.
 There are other materials that can be used in making these high-end cleats.”